 wha oooh yeah!

 Unfortunately, in all seriousness, not everyone sees it that way.
 Some think advertising and PR are mutually exclusive or even contradictory.
 I recently read The Authentic Brand by Christopher Rosica, and while the book definitely has merits — I admire its endorsement of socially conscientious business — I don’t buy the assertion that authentic brands can only be created with public relations.
 Granted, the author runs a PR agency, but to tout a strict PR-only diet neglects the value of good advertising and the potential hazards of public relations.
 Consider this: Rosica’s team asked me to review this book — soliciting reviews is a basic PR practice — yet look at what I’m saying about it.
 PR means not having control over the message or the messenger.

-So as yet another Cool Rules Pronto public service, here’s a guide to the pros and cons of public relations and advertising, and how best to use them…
+So as yet another Atomic Tango public service, here’s a guide to the pros and cons of public relations and advertising, and how best to use them…

 Public Relations: What It’s Good For

 - Building Credibility: A new product or company needs credibility fast.
-But thanks to the Internet and Chinese factories gone wild, too many scams and crappy products are stinking up the marketplace, so trust is harder to earn than ever.
+But thanks to the Internet, too many scams and crappy products are stinking up the marketplace, so trust is harder to earn than ever.
 There’s one fast and effective solution: press coverage.
 Nothing confers credibility more quickly than a third-party citation.
 (Especially if that third party goes by the name “Oprah”.)
 Simply being mentioned in the media gives a product, company or person instant legitimacy.
 As much as we all love to dis the media, we still trust what a journalist says about a company more than what the company says about itself.

 - Scoring Free Press: A successful PR campaign can generate thousands or even millions of dollars worth of press coverage.
 Consider the fact that a full-page color ad in Wired magazine goes for about $70,000.
 How much is a feature article in Wired worth?